Foshan Metro

 The Foshan Metro (佛山地铁; branded as FMetro) is the rapid transit system of the city of Foshan in Guangdong, China.
-Guangfo line is operated by Guangzhou Metro Corporation, and all other lines are operated by the state-owned Foshan Rail Transit Group.
+Guangfo line is operated by Guangzhou Metro Corporation, and all other lines are operated by the state-owned Foshan Metro Group.
 It is the tenth metro system to be built in mainland China.
 Construction began in 2002 and the first line opened on 3 November 2010.
-The metro system has one new line and one extension under construction.
+The metro system has two new lines, and Line 4 is under construction.
+Line 11 and the western extension of Line 2 are under planning.

 Lines in operation

 Guangfo Line (Line 1)

-Line 1, also known as the Guangfo Metro, is a fully underground 39.6 km long intercity metro line that connects Guangzhou and Foshan.
+Line 1, also known as the Guangfo line, is a fully underground 39.6 km long intercity metro line that connects Guangzhou and Foshan.
 The line is owned by Guangdong Guangfo Inter-City Co., Ltd., a subsidiary co-owned by Guangzhou Metro (51%) and FMetro (49%), and currently operated by Guangzhou Metro Corporation.
 The first section of the line, from Xilang to Kuiqi Lu in Foshan, opened for operation in November 2010.
 The most recent extension from Yangang to Lijiao was opened on 28 December 2018.
+The Guangfo Line's color is yellowish green.

 Line 2

 Line 2 is a 32.4 km long line that runs from Guangzhou South railway station to its current western terminus, Nanzhuang.
 Line 2 was independently invested, constructed and operated by FMetro.
 The first and currently open phase of Line 2 began construction in 2014 and was opened on 28 December 2021.
 The second phase, a 23.5 km westerly extension into Gaoming District has been approved by the NDRC for construction.
+Line 2's color is red.